TLINDEN/golsky/README.md

 * you can paint your own patterns in the game
 * the game can also be started with an empty grid, which is easier to paint patterns
 * wrap around grid mode can be enabled
+* you can also save rectangles of the grid to RLE files

 # Install